← All articles

 India: the banking gap behind the UPI headline

 India is the market publishers most often misread.
-The headline is UPI — the Unified Payments Interface has been clearing well over 20 billion transactions a month (NPCI data), worth hundreds of billions of dollars, and the rail is still growing at roughly 40-46% a year.
+The headline is UPI — the Unified Payments Interface now carries the overwhelming majority of India’s retail digital payments, and it is still growing fast.
 So the reflexive conclusion is “India is solved, just take UPI.”

 The operator landscape is concentrated and easy to reason about: Jio (the dominant player by subscriber base), Airtel, and Vi (Vodafone Idea) carry the overwhelming majority of connections.
 That concentration is good news — integrating two or three operators covers most of the market.